stephband/literal/README.md

 that evaluate to a **string** or other **primitive**, a **DOM node** or **fragment**, an **array** of values, another **renderer**, or even an asynchronous value in a **promise** or a **stream**.
-This makes it possible to, for example, include other templates or listen to DOM events:
+This makes it possible to, for example, include other templates or listen to DOM events inside expressions:

 ```html
 <!-- Include another template -->